Comparison of top observability and debugging tools to help you monitor Python in AWS Lambda.

-Serverless architectures, comprised of lambda functions, are an extension of the principles of the service-oriented architectures (SOA) which popularized the approach where services (functions) communicate using messages (events).
-If implemented correctly, serverless architectures can reduce code complexity and provide an easier way to manage the application.
+Serverless architectures, comprised of lambda functions, are an extension of the principles of the service-oriented architectures, which popularized the approach where services communicate using messages or events.
+If implemented correctly, serverless architectures can reduce code complexity and easier manage the application.

-AWS Lambda is a service that runs your code deployed to a container with pre-allocated CPU, disk and memory.
-Together, your code and its associated configuration, are generically called “lambda function”.
+AWS Lambda is a service that runs your code deployed to a container with pre-allocated CPU, disk, and memory.
+Together, your code and its associated configuration are generically called Lambda functions.
 It abstracts the actual infrastructure, allowing developers to focus solely on the code.
 The functions are called in response to external events or triggers.
-Lambda functions are “stateless”, with no affinity to the underlying infrastructure and your code must take into consideration that local resources and processes will not survive current session.
+Lambda functions are stateless, with no affinity to the underlying infrastructure, and your code must consider that local resources and processes will not survive the current session.

 FaaS solves many problems that the previous architectural models had to cope with.
-From a developer point of view, the most important aspect is that you just run your code without bothering with server administration, scalability and availability.
-On the other side, there are aspects that have to be dealt with in a different manner than before.
+From a developer’s point of view, the most critical aspect is that you just run your code without bothering with server administration, scalability, and availability.
+On the other side, some factors have to be dealt with differently than before.

-It is obvious that the old tools used for logging (daemons) are no longer an option since there is no “server” in the traditional sense.
-Also, since the actual infrastructure is abstracted, you don’t have access to any system-level metrics like RAM, CPU or disk usage.
+The old tools used for logging (daemons) are no longer an option since there is no “server” in the traditional sense.
+Also, since the actual infrastructure is abstracted, you don’t have access to system-level metrics like RAM, CPU, or disk usage.

-However, the requirements for a good logging system are pretty much the same:
+However, the requirements for a sound logging system are pretty much the same:

 - information should be granular

-- data should be available on the shortest amount of time
+- data should be available in the shortest amount of time

 - log collection should not impact application performance.

 Monitoring AWS Lambda Functions